Clinical Trials.

 An investigational medicine is a treatment that is still being studied to see if it is safe and effective.
 Sometimes, it’s a brand-new medicine, and other times, it’s an already approved medicine being tested for a new use.
 Before any medicine can be prescribed by doctors, it must go through clinical research studies.
 These studies help determine if a treatment works and if it’s safe for patients.
 When you join a clinical research study, the treatment you receive is called the study medicine.
 Different studies test different medicines, and volunteers play a key role in helping develop new and improved treatments for the future!

-Lily Trial
+Eczema Trial

 -